mahinanup/Detecting-Brain-Tumor--in-MRI-images-using-Transfer-Learning/README.md

  The main purpose of this project is to build  a robust CNN model that can classify if the  subject has a tumor or not based on brain  MRI images with a good accuracy for  medical grade application.

 The project was divided into Five stages
-namely: -
--Data acquisition
--Data pre-processing
--Data augmentation
--Model architecture
--Training and testing the model
+namely: Data acquisition, Data pre-processing, Data augmentation, Model architecture, Training and testing the model.

 For this project I’ve used the following Kaggle dataset https://www.kaggle.com/navoneel/brainmri-images-for-brain-tumor-detection